I am a director and producer who believes that theatre's most basic functions is to foster human connection and ignite

 Sarah is currently pursuing her MFA in Theater Management at the David Geffen School of Drama at Yale and her MBA at the Yale School of Management.
 She was most recently the Artistic Assistant at Arden Theatre Company.
 In Philadelphia, she co-produced and directed an immersive production of four Tennessee Williams one-acts entitled A Way Home.
 She also directed It's a Match at University of the Arts, Trigger Warning by Iris Dauterman for Philly Fringe, and two apprentice showcases at the Arden.
-Her DC/Baltimore credits include Leveling Up with Interrobang Theatre (Best of Charm City Fringe), The Metal Children at Silver Spring Stage (numerous DCMTA honors & WATCH nominations), Red/Lines, with Light Switch Dance Theatre, The Real World: Kabul at Capital Fringe, [title of show] with purple light theatre company, and a staged reading of Dancing Lessons at Olney Theatre Center.
+Her DC/Baltimore credits include Leveling Up with Interrobang Theatre (Best of Charm City Fringe), The Metal Children at Silver Spring Stage (numerous DCMTA honors & WATCH nominations), Red/Lines with Light Switch Dance Theatre, The Real World: Kabul at Capital Fringe, [title of show] with purple light theatre company, and a staged reading of Dancing Lessons at Olney Theatre Center.
 Her work has also been seen at the Yale Cabaret, ReVamp Collective, Source Festival, the DC One Minute Play Festival, and Rorschach Theatre's Klecksography.
 Her other directing credits include: The Lord of the Underworld’s Home for Unwed Mothers at Kitchen Theatre, Mr. Bundy, and The Best Laid Plans.

 She has assistant directed at numerous theatres throughout the Northeast and completed an SDCF Observership with Michael Wilson on The Trip to Bountiful at Center Theatre Group.
 She has worked in a variety of capacities for Round House Theatre, Olney Theatre Center, Capital Fringe, Clubbed Thumb, Wellfleet Harbor Actor's Theater, Kitchen Theatre (Ithaca), Hangar Theatre, The Tennessee Williams Theatre Festival (Provincetown), none too fragile (Akron, OH), and more.